ta1hia/go-json-benchmark/README.md

 - create each benchmark * each dataset - use the base benchmark helpers in benchmark.go if applicable

 ## TODO
+- makefile
 - CI/CD
-- push README back for CD
+- data presentation